ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_privilege_escalation.rst

 ---------------------------

 --ask-become-pass, -K
-    ask for privilege escalation password; does not imply become will be used.
+    ask for the privilege escalation password; does not imply become will be used.
 Note that this password will be used for all hosts.

 --become, -b
     run operations with become (no password implied)